viragtripathi/java-crud-loader/README.md

 ## Download

-<br>Download the [latest release](https://github.com/viragtripathi/java-crud-loader/releases/download/v1.0/java-crud-loader-1.0-SNAPSHOT.tar.gz) and un-tar (tar -xvf java-crud-loader-1.0-SNAPSHOT.tar.gz) the java-crud-loader-1.0-SNAPSHOT.tar.gz archive.
+<br>Download the [latest release](https://github.com/viragtripathi/java-crud-loader/releases) archive.

 All the contents would be extracted under java-crud-loader directory